-1 Independent Director Shiau Fung Shyung Obtained a PHD of Economics the Directors or supervisors of the from Chinese Culture University, a Company in accordance with Ite Master of Economics from Yale 1 or Item 2 under Article 27 of the University in the U.S., and a Company Law, or the direct Master of Agricultural Economics supervisor or employee of another from National Chung Hsing company with more than half of University; has been a Professor shares related to the number Emeritus of the Department of Directors or voting rights of the Finance and Economics of Company are controlled by the Tamkang University; previously same person, or the direct served as the Dean of College of supervisor or employee of another commerce of Tamkang University company or body, in which the Commerce of Tamkang University company or body, in which the Economic Construction Committee positions of the Company of the Executive Yuan, R.O.C. ; his/her spouse serves the same currently serves as an independent positions, or the direct supervisor, and a member of each of supervisor, manager or sharehold the Audit Committee and holding more than 5% of the Remuneration Committee of the shares of the specified company for the Remuneration Committee of the shares of the specified company for the Remuneration Committee of partner, director, supervis each of CMC Magnetics, Wayi manager and his/her spouse of the technology Inc. There are no provided audit services to the circumstances under Section 30 of Company or its affiliates em he or, her its of he he or, her he ent or ne 3 or, der he or as ip, sse, or, he or, he or as ip, sse, or, he or Independent Director Chen Ko Hung the Company Act.received from them theObtained an MBA from National Chengchi University; has been the Chief Financial Officer of Ampire Co., Ltd.; previously served as the Senior Manager of Finance Department of UniLite Corporation and the Senior Manager of Finance Department of Princeton Technology Corporation; currently serves as an independent Director, the chairman of the Audit Committee and a member of the Remuneration Committee of the Company; possesses expertise in accounting or finance.
-There are no circumstances under Section 30 of the Company Act.received from them the remuneration for business, leg financial, accounting and oth related services for an amount in exceeding NT\$500,000 in the h two years, and is not related other directors within the meani of spouse and second-deging relatives. ner not ast to ng
+Independent Director Shiau Fung Shyung Obtained a PHD of Economics the Directors or supervisors of the from Chinese Culture University, a Master of Economics from Yale University in the U.S., and a Company Law, or the director, Master of Agricultural Economics from National Chung Hsing University; has been a Professor Emeritus of the Department of Finance and Economics of Company are controlled by the Tamkang University; previously served as the Dean of College of Commerce of Tamkang University and the Vice Council for Economic Construction Committee of the Executive Yuan, R.O.C.; currently serves as an independent Director, and a member of each of the Audit Committee and Remuneration Committee of the Audit Committee of the Shares of the specified company or body with which the Company has accounting or finance; financial or business relationship, or the owner of an enterprise, partner, director, supervisor, manager and his/her spouse of the International Digital Entertainment professional party, sole proprietor, company or body which has Technology Inc. There are no circumstances under Section 30 of Company or its affiliates or received from them the 3 Independent Director Chen Ko Hung Obtained an MBA from National Chengchi University; has been the Chief Financial Officer of Ampire Co., Ltd.; previously served as the Senior Manager of Finance Department of UniLite Corporation and the Senior Manager of Finance Department of Princeton Technology Corporation; currently serves as an independent Director, the chairman of the Audit Committee and a member of the Remuneration Committee of the Company; possesses expertise in accounting or finance.
+There are no circumstances under Section 30 of the Company Act.